tchassin/tchassin.github.io/english.md

 ### Role

-- Battle UI programming
+- Implemented several in-game menus
-- Unit AI
+- Worked on UI behavior using finite-state automata
-- Plane movement
+- Worked on the plane movement and behavior

 ---